mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

 Network Data
 ============
 A core component to any power system analysis problem is the power system network.
-In IPF this is referred to as Network Data.
-Network Data defines the structure (connectivity) and properties (Base voltage, real power injections, real and reactive power loads, transformer tap settings, etc.) of the power system network.
-This data is defined in files that contain bus (notes) and branch (lines, transformers, etc.) records.
+In IPF, this is referred to as Network Data.
+Network Data defines the structure (connectivity) and properties (base voltage, real power injections, real and reactive power loads, transformer tap settings, etc.) of the power system network.
+This data is defined in files that contain bus (nodes) and branch (lines, transformers, etc.) records.
 Most of the input files are ASCII text files.
 But one important file, the base case file, is in binary format.
 You can, of course, edit ASCII text files with any text editor.
 This is often done, but your data integrity is safer if you do all the editing you can in the ``gui``.
 The base case binary file cannot be edited with an ordinary text editor, but can in effect be edited via the ``gui`` when you have a base case file loaded.

 The following is a list of the various network data input files with descriptions.
 Additional information about the important PFC, ``NETWORK_DATA``, and ``NEW_BASE`` files is found under individual headings below.